There are now 3 possible online modes for units:

 - Contact hours

-- interactive lectures: 1 hour per week; language classes: 3 hours per week (over 13 weeks, involves a mix of formal instruction by the tutor, class discussions, group and pair work on linguistic and cultural issues, and presentations); summer: week 1, Thurs–4 hours; weeks 2-4–12 hours (3 x 4 hours per week); week 5, Mon and Tues– 2 x 4 hours
+- Language classes: 3 hours per week (over 12 weeks, involves a mix of formal instruction by the tutor, class discussions, group and pair work on linguistic and cultural issues, and presentations)

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.